 Adolescence is a time of transition from childhood into adulthood, a time of growth and opportunity, when one can take active steps towards deciding one’s future.
 However, gender discrimination, which girls already face in childhood, often becomes more pronounced as they near adulthood.
 The challenges girls have to contend with in their daily lives are obstacles to their future, inevitably posing a threat to their empowerment.

-At Women Win, our efforts align with the SDG 5 and the overall aim to support girls’ empowerment.
-We believe that every girl has the potential to lead – herself, her peers and her community.
 Research shows that giving girls and women more opportunities to make informed decisions gives rise to change over time that reverberates far beyond the individual.
-Empowered girls and women are able to actively direct their own future, while at the same time impacting the lives of others in the social and cultural context they live in: building a stronger community, a more stable nation and eventually - collectively - a more equal world.
+Empowered girls and women are able to actively direct their own future, while at the same time impacting the lives of others in the social and cultural context they live in: by building a stronger community, a more stable nation and eventually - collectively - a more equal world.